 For her widely panned performance in this film, Sofia Coppola not only "won" two Razzie Awards (for Worst Supporting Actress and Worst New Star) but also set a new record for the percentage of votes received by any actor up to that point in Golden Raspberry Awards history.
 In a field of five contenders, she took over 65% of Razzie members' votes in both categories.

-Rebecca Schaeffer was in the running to play Mary Corleone, but she was murdered just before discussions were to start.
+Rebecca Schaeffer was in the running to play Mary Corleone, but she was tragically murdered on the morning of her audition.
 Winona Ryder was later cast in the part, which she was ultimately replaced by Sofia Coppola.

 Sofia Coppola had to loop about 20% of her original dialogue for the final cut after a disastrous early screening for the New York press on December 12, 1990, where many of the critics acrimoniously singled out her performance.
 According to an interview in Entertainment Weekly the following month, she said her greatest vocal challenges for the role were eschewing her "Valley Girl" accent and correctly pronouncing the name "Corleone."